 What If You Can’t Find a Will or Any Relatives?

 If you can’t find a Will or any record of relatives in the vacant house, then you definitely need to call an experienced attorney.
+A good idea would be to hire an heir search company to try to find relatives of the deceased homeowner.
 A house with no heirs (parents, siblings or descendants) ultimately ends up going to the state.
 That process is called “escheat.”
 The property will be sold to pay for unpaid property taxes, and the state will keep the remainder.
-However, that process can take years unless a private citizen (perhaps you) gets involved.
+However, that process can take years unless a private citizen gets involved.

 Click the link below to schedule a Strategy Session.
 We’re here to help.